 In April 2016, the John Cooper School made a donation to the At Home with Books program.
 With their donation, the library was able to purchase around 500 books in Large Print for the program's collection.

-Young at Heart is a newsletter for Seniors throughout Montgomery County.
+Young at Heart is a newsletter created for Seniors throughout Montgomery County and edited by the MCMLS Outreach Coordinator.
 Read the current edition.

-Find links with helpful information on our Young at Heart page.
-Here you will find information regarding healthcare, legal issues, helpful organizations, books and more.
+Find links with helpful information on our Senior Resources page.
+Here you will find information regarding healthcare, legal issues, helpful organizations, and more.